datacontract/datacontract-cli/README.md

 OPTIONS:
-   --file value                       location of the data contract, path or url (except init) (default: "datacontract.yaml") --with value                       location (url or path) of the stable version of the data contract --schema-type-path value           definition of a custom path to the schema type in your data contract (default: "schema.type")
+   --file value                       location of the data contract, path or url (except init) (default: "datacontract.yaml") --with value                       location (url or path) of the stable version of the data contract --models-path value                definition of a custom path to the schema specification in your data contract (default: "models")
+   --schema-type-path value           DEPRECATED - definition of a custom path to the schema type in your data contract (default: "schema.type")
-   --schema-specification-path value  definition of a custom path to the schema specification in your data contract (default: "schema.specification")
+   --schema-specification-path value  DEPRECATED - definition of a custom path to the schema specification in your data contract (default: "schema.specification")
    --help, -h                         show help
 ```

 #### breaking
 ```
 NAME:
-   datacontract breaking - EXPERIMENTAL (dbt specification only) - detect breaking changes between your local and a remote data contract
+   datacontract breaking - detect breaking changes between your local and a remote data contract

 USAGE:
    datacontract breaking [command options] [arguments...]